anggawarjaya/API-RPS-Classification/README.md

-# 📄 Flask API Docx Classifier with NLP, Wordcloud, and SVM
+# 📄 Flask API Docx Classifier with TF-IDF, LSI and SVM

 A web-based Flask API application for classifying `.docx` documents using Natural Language Processing (NLP), visualizing word distributions, and predicting classes (e.g., `RPS` vs `Bukan_RPS`) using a machine learning model based on LSI + SVM.